-D. Appeals
+C. Appeals

-- A decision reached by the Conduct Board and/or Hearing Officer, may be appealed by the Respondent(s) or Complainant(s) to the Dean of Student Affairs, or a designee, within five (5) class days of the decision.
-Such appeals shall be in writing and shall be delivered to the Dean of Student Affairs, or a designee, or the Appeals Board. - Except as required to explain the basis of new information, an appeal shall be limited to the following purposes: - a.
-To determine whether the Administrative Hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code was violated, and giving the Respondent a reasonable opportunity to prepare and to present a response to those allegations.
+- A decision reached by the Conduct Board and/or Hearing Officer, may be appealed by the Reporting Party(s) or Responding Party(s) to the Dean of Student Affairs, or a designee, within five (5) class days of the decision.
+Such appeals shall be in writing and shall be delivered to the Dean of Student Affairs, or a designee, or the Appeals Board. - 2.
+Except as required to explain the basis of new information, an appeal shall be limited to the following purposes: - a.
+To determine whether the Administrative Hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the Responding party a reasonable opportunity to prepare and to present information that the Student Code was violated, and giving the Reporting Party a reasonable opportunity to prepare and to present a response to those allegations.
 Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - b.
-To determine whether the decision reached regarding the Respondent was based on preponderance of information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish that a violation of the Student Code occurred. - c.
-To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found to have committed. - d.
-To consider new information, sufficient to alter a decision, or other relevant facts not brought out in the original Administrative Hearing, because such information and/or facts were not known to the person appealing at the time of the original Administrative Hearing.
+To determine whether the decision reached regarding the Reporting Party was based on preponderance of information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish that a violation of the Student Code occurred. - c.
+To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code that the student was found to have committed. - d.
+To consider new information, sufficient to alter a decision, or other relevant facts not brought out in the original Administrative Hearing, because such information and/or facts were not known to the person appealing at the time of the original Administrative Hearing. - 3.
+If the Dean of Student Affairs or the Appeals Board upholds the appeal, one of the following will happen: - a.
+If the Reporting Party(s) or Responding Party(s) alleges that the sanction was inappropriate and the Dean of Student Affairs, or a designee, or the Appeals Board finds the sanction to be inappropriate, the Dean of Student Affairs, or a designee, or the Appeals Board may reduce the sanction. - b.
+If the Reporting Party(s) or Responding Party(s) alleges that there was a defect in procedure or new information is presented and the Dean of Student Affairs, or a designee, or the Appeals Board finds that there was a defect in procedure or new information was presented, which was sufficiently substantial to have affected the outcome, the Dean of Student Affairs, or a designee, or the Appeals Board will order a new hearing.

-- 3. If the Dean of Student Affairs or the Appeals Board upholds the appeal, one of the following will happen: - a.
-If the Respondent(s) or Complainant(s) alleges that the sanction was inappropriate and the Dean of Student Affairs, or a designee, or the Appeals Board finds the sanction to be inappropriate, the Dean of Student Affairs, or a designee, or the Appeals Board may reduce the sanction. - b.
-If the Respondent(s) or Complainant(s) alleges that there was a defect in procedure or new information is presented and the Dean of Student Affairs, or a designee, or the Appeals Board finds that there was a defect in procedure or new information was presented, which was sufficiently substantial to have affected the outcome, the Dean of Student Affairs, or a designee, or the Appeals Board will order a new hearing. - 4.
-If an appeal is not upheld, the matter shall be considered final and binding upon all involved.
+4. If an appeal is not upheld, the matter shall be considered final and binding upon all involved.